 Once the insurer has a clear picture of your customer's financial position, they will set a credit limit based on your needs before the delivery begins.
 This is the amount for which the credit insurer considers it justified to deliver on account to the customer in question.
 In addition, this is the amount for which you are covered if this customer fails to pay its invoices.

 Then you can start doing business.
-In doing so, it is important that you always state the general terms of delivery and payment terms and put all agreements in writing.
-While you do business, the credit insurer covers the risks by continuously monitoring your customer's financial position.
+In doing so, it is important that you always state the general terms of delivery and payment terms and record all agreements in writing.
+While you do business, the credit insurer covers the customer risks by continuously monitoring your customer's financial position.
 If necessary, they will adjust the limit in consultation with you during the process.

 Whatever measures you take, it can always happen that your customer cannot or will not pay after a delivery.
 Not even when you send a payment reminder and a reminder.
 If that is the case, we will find out the reason for non-payment for you.
 Usually, an amicable solution is preferred, in which we can of course help you.
 A first step may be to stop supplying products or services, even if there is an obligation to supply on your part.